10-Day Stay Food As Medicine Recipes

 2. Let walnuts cool.

-3. Add all ingredients to blender or food processor
+3. Add all ingredients to the blender or food processor

 4. Blend

-5. Add more liquid/water if need to thin for dressing
+5. Add more liquid/water if needed to thin for dressing

 Juices

-Our 10-Day Stay included drinking juices twice a day.
-We used juice in glass bottles from Alchemy Juice!
+Our 10-Day Stay included drinking juices from Alchemy Juice in glass bottles twice a day!
 Instead of snacking throughout the day, drinking fresh juice gives the digestive system a rest from digesting fiber.
 The juices chosen for the 10-Day Stay were low glycemic options:

 We hope you like trying these nutritious meals this week!